lb42/Ossian-1773/README.md

 > $ pdfimages [filename.pdf] [outputPrefix]
 >
-I am too lazy to install anything clever, so I use tried and tested ancient command line Unix tools, like pdfimages.
+I am too lazy to install anything clever, so I use tried and tested ancient command line Unix tools, like `pdfimages`.
 Applying this to my two versions, I find that each page from the NYPL PDF produces 5  PPM format images: one representing the page, three providing Google watermarks, and two NYPL watermarks.
 Each page from the NLS PDF produces three files: two in PPM format which appear to be masks, and one in grayscale representing the page, in negative form.
 Naturally, I prefer the latter, since it's easier to select just the page image and save it in my img folder, ready for the next stage.